acl21/diwa/README.md

 ```bash
 python scripts/featurizer.py device=<GPU-ID>
 ```
-#### (Optional) World Model Tests
+#### 1.3 (Optional) World Model Tests
 ```bash
 TODO
 ```
 ### 2. Diffusion Policy Training
-**Note**: You may skip pre-training if you would like to use the default checkpoint (available for download) for fine-tuning.
-Before running the following, see [this](dataset/README.md#expert-data-for-diffusion-policy-training).
+**Note**: (TODO) You may skip pre-training if you would like to use the default checkpoint (available for download) for fine-tuning.
+Before running the following, see [this](dataset/README.md#2-expert-data-for-diffusion-policy-training).
 All the configs for pre-training can be found under `config/<env>/pretrain/`.
 ```bash
 python scripts/run.py --config-name=pre_diffusion_mlp_feat_vision --config-dir=config/calvin/pretrain/close_drawer
 ```
 ### 3. Reward Estimation
-Before running the following, see [this](dataset/README.md#class-balanced-data-for-reward-classifier-training).
+Before running the following, see [this](dataset/README.md#3-class-balanced-data-for-reward-classifier-training).
 ```bash
 python scripts/rewcls/train_contrastive.py
 ```